 YouTube TV and Hulu + Live TV stream live TV at varying rates, but mostly in the 720p to 1080p range, matching what most cable channels offer.
 YouTube TV makes it easy to see the picture quality rates available in an on-screen menu, Hulu does not offer such affordances.

 More frustratingly, neither YouTube TV nor Hulu + Live TV include 4K live streams with their entry-level, $73 or less, plans.
 Yes, some of Hulu's on-demand content is in 4K.
-Yes, YouTube TV offers some 4K feeds ... for another $19.99 per month.
-Which has us cackling.
+Yes, YouTube TV offers some 4K feeds ... for another $9.99 per month.
 Only FuboTV includes 4K streams by default.

 On mobile, though, I've recently noticed that Hulu + Live TV feeds can sometimes look lower-res than YouTube TV feeds.